aelassas/movinin/README.md

 ## Movin' In

-Movin' In is an open-source and cross-platform Rental Property Management Platform with an admin panel for managing properties, customers and bookings, a frontend and a mobile app for renting properties.
+Movin' In is a Rental Property Management Platform with an admin panel for managing properties, customers and bookings, a frontend and a mobile app for renting properties.

 The platform supports Stripe and PayPal payment gateways, allowing you to choose the one best suited for your country or business model.
 If Stripe isn't available in your region, PayPal serves as a secure and convenient alternative for accepting payments.